-The Tuttles: Madcap Misadventures Review
+The Tuttles: Madcap Misadventures Review for PC

-The Tuttles: Madcap Misadventures box art
+The Tuttles: Madcap Misadventures Review for PC

 Each phase of the journey pits the family against some of the many perils one might expect to face while gallivanting across the entire globe on the way to the Alamo including restless cannibal natives, wild animals, traps, mummies, and more.
 The side-scrolling action is incredibly formulaic at best, but it's suitably complex for the intended target audience of younger gamers and their family members.
 Players will have an opportunity to control each family member at different times throughout the trip.
 You'll run, jump, and attack using basic keyboard or mouse controls which are simple to grasp.